Barba-Q/tumbleweed-noob-tool/README.md

 (both should be preinstalled with openSuse Tumbleweed, script will check for both anyways and inform you if something is missing)
 ##

+## Changelog:
+0.9:
+- Minor bug fixes causing script to exit for no obvious reason
+- Added installation of glibc-locales when steam is selected for install.
+    Fixes "text not visible" bug in most (affected) source games (e.g. Insurgency, Days Of Infamy, Garrys Mod)
+- Debug chain removed
+- Removed german translation 'til 1.0 is reached

 ## Notes: